Accra Kotoka International Airport ACC

 Terminal 2 - the international departures terminal,

-was recently considerably expanded- offering passengers relief from congestion and long queues at the Arrivals hall.
-It added neew baggage handling equipment, immigraion booths, new air conditioning system and other electrical, mechanical & plumbing works.
+was considerably expanded- offering passengers relief from congestion and long queues at the Arrivals hall.
+It added new baggage handling equipment, immigration booths, new air conditioning system and other electrical, mechanical & plumbing works.
 T2 also offers self-check-in kiosks .
-WiFi access via WLAN is available at 'hotspot' areas are located in the departure lounge & the trasit areas. (purchase your service voucher at Dufry shop or Mutinna and La Tante.
+WiFi access via WLAN is available at 'hotspot' areas are located in the departure lounge & the transit areas (purchase your service voucher at Dufry shop or Mutinna and La Tante).

-T2 houses restaurants, duty-free shops and two Business-Class lounges.
+T2 houses restaurants, duty-free shops, a business center, and two Business-Class lounges.

 Other services & amenities include information counters in the arrival hall, a post office, foreign exchange service, a few ATM machines, food & drink, as well as retail concessions, duty-free shops (in T2 only), porter services, electronic check-in kiosks, Wi-Fi access, and rental car counters.